lemonscrap/lemonscrap.github.io/commisions.md

 ### How to contact me?

+You should contact me with as much information as possible.

+-

 There are several ways to contact me.

 Methods are listed from best way to contact me to worst.